 And mind you, it’s not just for headphones.
 It’s for everything!

 eBay – Amazon’s competitor is a good place to search as well.
 There are some deals there that are great although the price drop may not be the same as with Amazon.
 Don’t forget to pay close attention to where you’re getting the product from as there are certainly bad guys there trying to scam people.

 What about shipping?

-Now you’re probably wondering about shipping since Amazon doesn’t really ship to Philippines and the same is the case when you buy from a US seller in eBay.
+Now you’re probably wondering about shipping since Amazon doesn’t really ship to the Philippines and the same is the case when you buy from a US seller in eBay.
 There are plenty of services to use but I have trusted Johnny Air Cargo for years.

-The way Johnny Air works is that they have offices in US where you can ship your stuff.
-From their offices there, they can then ship it to you here in Philippines.
+The way Johnny Air works is that they have offices in the US where you can ship your stuff.
+From their offices there, they can then ship it to you here in the Philippines.
 It can become very pricey especially when the product gets heavier but it’s simply the tradeoff for purchasing something that is unrealistically possible to be shipped here, and doing so safely and in a reasonable time.

 Shipping using Johnny Air can take up to 2 weeks but rest assure the product is delivered here safely.
 Do take note that there are other services that do the same but since I don’t have any experience with them I’d rather not touch any of them.